 In a sense, it is a payback for the 2008 crisis, for small sales/felling/planting volumes.

-Then, the volume of selling is influenced by the COVID19 restrictions (and mortgage construction boom), and from the summer of 2020 - to the current time, it’s beating its own records.
+Then, the volume of selling is influenced by the COVID19 restrictions (and mortgage construction boom), and from the summer of 2020 - present, it’s beating its own records.

-This analysis shows that lumber/timber is a highly demanded material and for a couple of months the demand is extremely growing.
+This analysis shows that lumber/timber is a highly demanded material and for a couple of months the demand has been extremely increasing.

-Generally, its price from the last fifty years is increasing.
+Generally, its price over the last fifty years is increasing.

 Keep in mind that here we analyzed just the cheapest softwood - pine and spruce.

-Higher quality lumber/timber (like Paulownia) reaches x3-x10 higher prices.
+Higher quality lumber/timber (like Paulownia) reaches 3x-10x higher prices.

-Hope this article helped you to understand the basic principles of the lumber/timber market and its hidden potential.
+We hope that this article helped you understand the basic principles of the lumber/timber market as well as its hidden potential for profit.

-Be aware that "futures" are just one way to enter into the forest investment - very speculative and not the best.
+Be aware that "futures" are just one way to enter into forest investment - they are very speculative and not the best way.